karstegg/deepgram-transcription-app/DEPLOY_RUN_INSTRUCTIONS_GCP.md

 To deploy the backend service to Google Cloud Run:

+1.  **Ensure your local `backend/` directory reflects the code you want to deploy.**
-1.  **Navigate to the project root directory** (the directory containing the `backend` and `frontend` folders).
+2.  **Navigate to the project root directory** (the directory containing the `backend` and `frontend` folders).
-2.  **Run the deployment command:**
+3.  **Choose a deployment command option:**

+    *   **Command Option 1 (Recommended if API keys and other environment variables are already correctly set in Google Cloud Run and you DON'T want to overwrite/manage them via this command):**
         ```bash
-    gcloud run deploy deepgram-backend --source ./backend --project deepgram-transcription-app --region us-central1
+        gcloud run deploy deepgram-backend \
+            --source ./backend \
+            --platform managed \
+            --region us-central1 \
+            --allow-unauthenticated \
+            --project deepgram-transcription-app
         ```
-    *   This command builds a container image from the `backend` directory using its `Dockerfile`, pushes it to Google Container Registry (or Artifact Registry), and deploys it as a Cloud Run service named `deepgram-backend` in the `us-central1` region of the `deepgram-transcription-app` project.
+        *   This command builds a container image from the `backend` directory (using its `Dockerfile`), pushes it, and deploys it as a new revision to the `deepgram-backend` service.
+        *   It relies on environment variables (like `DEEPGRAM_API_KEY`, `GEMINI_API_KEY`) being pre-configured and managed in the Cloud Run service settings via the Google Cloud Console.
+This command will use the existing environment variable configuration of the service.
-    *   You might be prompted to allow unauthenticated invocations if the service needs to be publicly accessible.
+        *   You might be prompted to allow unauthenticated invocations if the service needs to be publicly accessible (this is typical for web app backends).

+    *   **Command Option 2 (For initial setup or to explicitly set/overwrite ALL environment variables via the command line):**
+        ```bash
+        gcloud run deploy deepgram-backend \
+            --source ./backend \
+            --platform managed \
+            --region us-central1 \
+            --allow-unauthenticated \
+            --set-env-vars "DEEPGRAM_API_KEY=YOUR_DEEPGRAM_KEY_HERE,GEMINI_API_KEY=YOUR_GEMINI_KEY_HERE,PORT=8080" \
+            --project deepgram-transcription-app
+        ```
+        *   **CRITICAL Note for Option 2:** The `--set-env-vars` flag **REPLACES ALL** existing environment variables for the service with those specified in the command.
+If you only want to update one variable, you *must* include all other existing variables you wish to keep in the `--set-env-vars` string (e.g., `"EXISTING_VAR=value,NEW_VAR=new_value"`).
+Otherwise, unspecified variables will be removed.
+For managing individual or sensitive environment variables after initial setup, using the Google Cloud Console ("Edit & Deploy New Revision") is often safer and more explicit.
+        *   Replace `YOUR_DEEPGRAM_KEY_HERE` and `YOUR_GEMINI_KEY_HERE` with actual secret values when executing. `PORT=8080` is standard for Cloud Run.

-    *   **Important Security Note:** Ensure your `backend/.env` file is **NOT** committed to your source control (add it to `.gitignore`).
-For the deployed application, you must configure secrets securely in Cloud Run, for example, by integrating with [Google Secret Manager](https://cloud.google.com/secret-manager).
-The deployment command above does *not* automatically transfer local `.env` variables to the deployed environment.
-You will need to set environment variables (like `DEEPGRAM_API_KEY`, `GEMINI_API_KEY`, and potentially `PORT`) in the Cloud Run service configuration.
+4.  **Important Security Note:** Ensure your local `backend/.env` file (used for local development) is **NOT** committed to your source control (it should be in `.gitignore`).
+For the deployed application, environment variables are managed directly in the Cloud Run service configuration as described above or by integrating with Google Secret Manager for enhanced security.

 **Deployed Service URL (Example):**
 After a successful deployment, Cloud Run will provide a service URL, similar to the last known deployment: `https://deepgram-backend-upcbdbi5la-uc.a.run.app`

-**Note:** This process only covers the backend deployment.
-The frontend application needs to be built and deployed separately (e.g., using a static hosting service like Firebase Hosting, Netlify, Vercel, or potentially another Cloud Run service configured for static hosting).
+**Note on Frontend Deployment:** This process only covers the backend.
+The frontend application (React) needs to be built (`npm run build` in `frontend/`) and deployed separately, typically to a static hosting service like Firebase Hosting (see `firebase.json` and Firebase deployment instructions).